Why Translate Classical Islamic Books?

 Critique

-Translating major Islamic texts would discourage readers from learning Arabic, the original language of the Quran and Islamic sciences.
+Translating major Islamic texts into another language would discourage readers from learning Arabic, the original language of the Quran and the Islamic sciences.
 If everything is available in translation, the motivation to study Arabic would disappear.

 Analysis